renegade1996/Sunflower/README.md

 # Sunflower
-This is a short game for Windows about hidden disabilities made to practice Java.
+This is a short game for Windows about hidden disabilities that I made to practice Java.
+It's a bit complicated to figure out how it works, but not as much as it is to figure out how this life works when you're neurodivergent.

 Open the game Sunflower.jar